Battle of Abukir (1799): Aftermath

 On the main battlefield, the French captured 100 Ottoman banners, 32 field guns, 400 horses and three Pasha's Bunchuks (ceremonial flags issued to Pashas).
-The captured cannons included two small English cannons, which were presented by the King of England as a gift to Sultan Selim.
+The captured cannons included two small British artillery pieces which had been presented on behalf of George III as a gift to Selim III.
 These cannons were given to a French cavalry brigade.
-For his gallant charge and capture of the Turkish Pasha, Napoleon promoted Murat to divisional general, and gave him great credit for the victory at Aboukir.
+For his gallant charge and capture of the Pasha, Napoleon promoted Murat to divisional general, and gave him great credit for the victory at Aboukir.
 Lannes was also promoted to divisional general, and Bertrand to the rank of colonel.